WordPress is one of the worlds most popular content management system powering more than 32% of the world’s websites.

 40. SSL Activation

-SSL stands for Security socket layer, which is a very effective and useful way to secure your WordPress admin panel.
+SSL stands for the Security socket layer, which is a very effective and useful way to secure your WordPress admin panel.

 An SSL certificate ensures that your website’s data is safely being transferred between browsers and web servers.
 Now search engines like